timothybrink/oak/README.md

 ### Identifier Declaration (Function Definition)

-_Note: This has not been implemented yet.
-I know that may seem pretty useless, but it is actually a more functional style of programming...
-I will probably add it at some point, for the sake of ease of use, but not for sure._
+_Note: This is still in the works.
+Extreme pure-blooded functional programming is possible right now, however, especially with the aid of the ^ identifier._

 Identifiers are associated with values via the `def` function, which takes two arguments.
 The first argument is the identifier to associate with the expression, and the second is an expression whose value will be stored in memory.

 As for the last argument, any expression is valid.
 The result of evaluating that expression will be stored in memory, whether it be a constant value or a function.
-There is no real difference between values or functions as far is the `def` function or the memory is concerned, however.
+There is no real difference between values or functions as far as the `def` function or the memory is concerned, however.
 The only difference is that functions can be called, as described above.

 ### Examples